Rules and guidelines 2021

 Carvers who have won two (2) BEST OF Show in Advanced or Open at any show, must advance to the Masters Level.

-Carvers who have won Two (2) BEST OF SHOW in Intermediate Level at any show must advance to the Masters Level.
+Carvers who have won Two (2) BEST OF SHOW in Intermediate Level at any show must advance to the Advanced Level.

 Carvers who have won TWO (2) BEST OF SHOW in Novice Level competition at any show, must advance to Intermediate Level.